ccarabine/payrollapp/README.md

 ![Screenshot of main menu](/docs/images/menu/main_menu.PNG)
 </details><br>

-People Payroll Application<br>

-Main menu<br>
-1 Display payroll <br>
-2 Process / Amend payroll<br>
-3 Add / Amend employee details<br>
-4 Close application<br>

 ___
 ### **3. Display payroll menu<br>**

+**User inputs** numeral 1, in the main menu to select the Display payroll menu.
 <details>
     <summary>Click here to view the display payroll menu</summary>

 ![Screenshot of display payroll menu](/docs/images/menu/display_payroll_menu.PNG)
 </details><br>

-### **User inputs** numeral 1, the first option 1 in main menu.
-The next step is the ‘Display Payroll’ menu
+### **User inputs** numeral '1', in the ‘Display Payroll’ menu to select 'Overall employees’ pay for week selected' report .

-People Payroll Application<br>

-Display payroll menu<br>
-1 Overall employees’ pay for week selected<br>
-2 Employee pay for week selected<br>
-3 Employers summary by week<br>
-4 Main menu<br>

-### **User inputs** numeral 1, the first option in the ‘Display Payroll’ menu.

 The next step is ‘Enter Payroll Week :’<br>
-User enters required fiscal/calendar week by inputting the relevant numeral, then all employees payroll is displayed to the terminal for relevant week
+    - User enters required fiscal/calendar week by inputting the relevant numeral.<br>
+All employees's payroll details are displayed for relevant week

-### **User inputs** numeral 2, the second option in the ‘Display Payroll’ menu.
+### **User inputs** numeral 2, in the ‘Display Payroll’ menu to select 'Employee pay for week selected' report.

-The next step is ‘Enter Payroll Week :’
+The next step is ‘Enter Payroll Week :’<br>
-User enters required fiscal/calendar week by inputting the relevant numeral
+    - User enters required fiscal/calendar week by inputting the relevant numeral

-The next step is ‘Enter Employee Number :’
+The next step is ‘Enter Employee Number :’<br>
-User enters required employee number, the terminal then displays the employees pay summary for relevant week
+    - User enters required employee number<br>

+The employees pay summary for relevant week is displayed.

-### **User inputs** numeral 3, the third option in the ‘Employer’s summary for the week’
+### **User inputs** numeral 3, in the ‘Display Payroll’ menu to select ‘Employer’s summary for the week report’

 Immediately the employers payment summary is displayed by week

-### **User inputs** numeral 4, the fourth option in the ‘Main menu’
+### **User inputs** numeral 4, in the ‘Display Payroll’ menu to select ‘Main menu’

 The main menu is displayed
 ___
 ### **4. Process / amend payroll menu<br>**

+### **User inputs** numeral 2, in main menu to select the ‘Process / amend payroll’ menu

 <details>
     <summary>Click here to view the process / amend payroll menu</summary>

 ![Screenshot of process / amend payroll menu](/docs/images/menu/process_amend_menu.PNG)
 </details><br>

-### **User inputs** numeral 2, the second option in main menu.
-The next step is the ‘Process / amend payroll’ menu

-People Payroll Application<br>

-Process / amend payroll<br>
-1 Add Employees hours<br>
-2 Amend employees hours<br>
-3 Main menu<br>

-### **User inputs** numeral 1, the first option in the ‘Process / amend payroll’ menu.
+### **User inputs** numeral 1, in the ‘Process / amend payroll’ menu to select 'Add Employees hours' option

-The next step is ‘Enter Employee Number e.g. 100014 :’
+The next step is ‘Enter Employee Number:’ <br>
-User enters required employee number in numerals,
+    - User enters required employee number in numerals,

-The next step is ‘Enter number of hours worked :’
+The next step is ‘Enter number of hours worked :’<br>
-User enters required hours in numerals,
+    - User enters required hours in numerals,

 The amounts are displayed to the screen

-The next step is “if the amounts are correct”
+The next step is 'if the amounts are correct'<br>
-User enters required Y,
+    - User enters required 'y',

 The values are added to google sheet employee payroll sheet

-### **User inputs** numeral 2, the second option in the ‘Process / amend payroll’ menu.
+### **User inputs** numeral 2, in the ‘Process / amend payroll’ menu to select 'Amend employees hours' option

-The next step is ‘Enter Employee Number :’
+The next step is ‘Enter Employee Number :’ <br>
-User enters required employee number in numerals,
+    - User enters required employee number in numerals,

-The next step is ‘Enter number of hours worked :’
+The next step is ‘Enter number of hours worked :’<br>
-User enters required hours in numerals,
+     - User enters required hours in numerals,

 The amounts are displayed to the screen

-The next step is “if the amounts are correct”
+The next step is 'if the amounts are correct'<br>
-User enters required Y,
+    - User enters required 'y',

 The values are added to google sheet employee payroll sheet

-### **User inputs** numeral 3, the third option in the ‘Process / amend payroll’ menu
+### **User inputs** numeral 3, in the ‘Process / amend payroll’ menu to select 'Main menu' option

 The main menu is displayed

+___
 ### **5. Add / Amend employee details<br>**

+### User inputs numeral 3, in main menu to select 'add amend employees details' option.
 <details>
     <summary>Click here to view the Add / Amend employee details menu - Future Feature</summary>

 ![Screenshot of Add / Amend employee details menu](/docs/images/menu/add_amend_employees_details_menu.PNG)
 </details><br>

-User inputs numeral 3, the third option in main menu.
-The next step is the Feature in next update, returning to main menu is displayed.
+Message is displayed.
+'Feature in next update, returning to main menu' is displayed.

+___
 ### **6. Close application<br>**

-User inputs numeral 4, the forth option in main menu.
+User inputs numeral 4, in main menu to select 'close application' option

 The application closes.<br>

 ### [Contents table ](#home)

 ---
 # iv.
-Skelton / Technical design <a name="skeleton"></a>
+Skeleton / Technical design <a name="skeleton"></a>

 ## Data model, application features and business logic

-I used <a href=" https://www.lucidchart.com/">Lucid Chart</a> to create flowcharts for my project in order to plan out the flow of the application to manage, query and manupulate data
+I used <a href=" https://www.lucidchart.com/">Lucid Chart</a> to create flowcharts/data models for my project in order to plan out the flow of the application to manage, query and manupulate data

 <details>
     <summary>Click here to view flowchart - Security and menu  </summary>